Policy 3.1: Graduate Admissions – UW Graduate School Skip to content

 Policy 3.1: Graduate Admissions

-Admission to graduate study at the University of Washington provides opportunities for study leading to master’s, educational specialist, and doctoral degrees.
+Admission to graduate study at the University of Washington provides opportunities for study leading to graduate certificates and master’s, educational specialist, and doctoral degrees.
 The Graduate School is responsible for determining the minimum requirements for admission.
 These admissions requirements are based on the Washington Student Achievement Council Admissions Standards Policy.
 Departments may have additional or more stringent requirements.
 The basic objective of the admission policy of the Graduate School is to admit those students deemed best able to contribute to and benefit from the educational programs and opportunities offered at the University.

-Enrollment in a specific graduate degree program is limited to the number of students for whom faculty, staff, and facilities can provide high quality graduate instruction and research guidance.
+Enrollment in a specific graduate certificate or degree program is limited to the number of students for whom faculty, staff, and facilities can provide high quality graduate instruction and research guidance.
 Each graduate student must be admitted into a specific graduate program; the Graduate School does not permit general graduate enrollment.

 3.1.1 Qualifications